Wholesome chia pudding topped with yogurt and strawberries

 Vegan

-To make this Strawberry Chia Pudding vegan, swap Greek yogurt for a plant-based yogurt like coconut or almond yogurt.
+To make this strawberry chia pudding vegan, swap Greek yogurt for a plant-based yogurt like coconut or almond yogurt.
 Just keep in mind that plant-based yogurts usually have a bit less protein, so your total protein might drop slightly.
 For sweetening, try maple syrup, agave, or your favorite plant-based sweetener.

 Meal Prep